-Sendinblue and Mailchimp are both popular email marketing options with extensive features.
+Brevo (formerly Sendinblue) and Intuit Mailchimp are both popular email marketing options with extensive features.
 They both make it easier to reach your audience with tools like automation, templates, and plenty of ways to customize your campaign with a user-friendly interface.
 But is one better than the other?
 In this post, we’ll show you how they stack up side by side and help you determine which works better for your business.

-Sendinblue has made a name for itself by offering great value for a low price.
+Brevo has made a name for itself by offering great value for a low price.
 Its free package offers more than most email marketing software options, including unlimited contacts.
 It has virtually no learning curve, so you can begin marketing to your audience right away using advanced features.
-Try Sendinblue for free today.
+Try Brevo for free today.

-Sendinblue and Mailchimp Compared to the Best Email Marketing Options
+Brevo (formerly Sendinblue) and Intuit Mailchimp Compared to the Best Email Marketing Options

 Check out our Golden Eggs below to see the best email marketing options from the 17 platforms we started with.
 We researched and tested several so that we could recommend the most useful ones for your business.